sledorze/HaxeManual/md/manual/types-class-inheritance.md

 ## 2.3.2 Inheritance

-Classes may inherit from other classes, which in haxe is denoted by the `extends` keyword:
+Classes may inherit from other classes, which in Haxe is denoted by the `extends` keyword:

 ```haxe
 class Point3 extends Point {